Hurva Synagogue: Efforts of the Perushim: 1812–1837

-By the winter of 1700, the followers of Rabbi Judah he-Hasid had purchased the courtyard of the ruined synagogue, Hurva, which again lay in ruins in 1721.
 Between 1808 and 1812 another group of ascetic Jews, known as Perushim, immigrated to Palestine from Lithuania.
 They were disciples of the Vilna Gaon and had settled in the city of Safed to the north.
 Some had wished to settle in Jerusalem and reclaim the Ashkenazic Compound.
 They were worried, however, that descendants of the Arab creditors still held the old promissory notes relating to the century-old debts incurred by he-Hasid's followers and that a new group of Ashkenazic immigrants would possibly inherit responsibility for repayment.
 The descendants of a group of Hasidim who made aliyah in 1777 also presented a problem.
 They apparently objected to any effort by the Perushim to take control of the synagogue ruin, claiming it had never belonged to the Perushim or their ancestors.
 The Hasidim claimed they had closer ties with the original owners and that their rights to the parcel of land were greater.

 Nevertheless, in late 1815, leader of the Safed Perushim, Rabbi Menachem Mendel of Shklov, arrived in Jerusalem with a group of followers.
 They directed their main efforts to rebuilding he-Hasid's synagogue, which had symbolised the expulsion of the Ashkenazim from Jerusalem.
 By this, they intended to demonstrate the re-establishment of Ashkenazic presence in the city.
 Rebuilding one of Jerusalem's ruins would also have symbolic kabbalistic significance.
 The "repairing" of an earlier destruction would represent the first step of rebuilding the entire city, a prerequisite for the arrival of the Messiah.